Quadrupole signature as a kinematic diagnostic to constrain bar properties : implications for the Milky Way: Quantifying bar properties via quadrupole signature in the mean radial velocity

 The strength and the length of the quadrupole feature in our models are computed from the $m=4$ Fourier coefficients of the underlying mean radial velocity ($\avg{V_R}$) field using

-where $|V_{R,j}|$ denotes the absolute value of the mean radial velocity of the $jth$ particle \footnote{We used the same radial binning, as used in Eq.~\ref{eq:fourier_calc}.}.
+where $|V_{R,j}|$ denotes the absolute value of the mean radial velocity of the $jth$ particle.
+We used the same radial binning, as used in Eq.~\ref{eq:fourier_calc}.
+Furthermore, the quantity $A_4/A_0 (\avg{V_R})$ is calculated from $R =0$ to $R = 6 R_{\rm d, thin}$.
+The corresponding phase angle, $\varphi_4$ is obtained from Eq.\ref{eq:fourier_calc_quarupole} using $\varphi_4 = 1/4 \tan^{-1} (B_4/A_4)$, where $A_4$ and $B_4$ denotes the real and imaginary parts of the summation in Eq.~\ref{eq:fourier_calc_quarupole}.
 At time $t$, we define the strength of the quadrupole, $S_{\rm quadrupole}$ as the peak value of the $m=4$ Fourier coefficient of the underlying stellar mean radial velocity field ($A_4/A_0 (\avg{V_R})$).
 The corresponding temporal evolution of the $S_{\rm quadrupole}$ for all thin+thick models as well as for the sim6 model is shown in Appendix~\ref{appen:density_and_Vr_maps} (see top panels of Fig.~\ref{fig:Strength_quadrupole_temporal_allmodels_endstep} there).
 In addition, at time $t$, we define the length of the quadrupole, $R_{\rm quadrupole}$, as the radial location where $A_4/A_0 (\avg{V_R})$ drops to the 70 percent of its peak value in the central bar region.
 Using the same definition, we also computed the corresponding strength and length of the quadrupole feature for the sample of TNG50 barred galaxies considered here.
 Furthermore, we recognise that different isolated thin+thick models and the TNG50 barred galaxies used here, have different disc scale lengths.
 Therefore, for carrying out a uniform comparison, we need to normalise the values of $R_{\rm quadrupole}$ by the corresponding disc scale length.
 The same argument applies to the bar length ($R_{\rm bar}$) as well.
 For the thin+thick models and the sim6 model, we measure the (average) disc scale length $\avg{R_{\rm d}}$ using \citep{Ghoshetal2023a}

 where $M_{d, j}$ denotes the stellar mass and $R_{d, j}$ denotes the scale length of the $jth$ component ($j = $ thin, thick).
 As for the TNG50 barred galaxies, we fit a single exponential profile of the form $\Sigma (R) \propto \Sigma_0 \exp[- R/R_{\rm d}]$ to the surface density profiles along the bar major axis while excluding the central bar region \footnote{For a few TNG50 galaxies, the surface density profiles show a break in the outer disc region, therefore a more rigorous approach would have required to fit a double-exponential profile.
 However, for this work, we used only a single exponential profile.}.